 - Your assessment for the Year of Charge 2021 will include the profit from 1 July 2020 to 30 June 2021, and later years will include the profit for the 12 months ending on 30 June in that year.

 - An interim assessment will be issued to you each year, including an estimate of your business profit for that year, either when your income tax return for the previous year is dealt with, or in May, whichever comes first.
 The tax charged will be payable in two halves, the first payment will be due on 30 June and the second on 31 December.

-- If you prefer to spread the payments over the full year, you can arrange to make regular payments by standing order.
-To arrange a standing order please contact our debt management section on 740202.
+- If you prefer to spread the payments over the full year, please details of how to contact the debt management team and useful information click here.

 - Your contributions will be based on the estimated profit figure you provided, until the actual income tax figure is available.
 When the actual figure is known it will replace your estimated amount, and either an account or a refund will be issued to you, depending on the difference between contributions paid on the estimated earnings, and what is due on the actual figures.

 - Your contributions for the second, third and fourth year that you are self-employed will be based on your earnings from the second year of business.
 By the fourth year your contributions are calculated on earnings from 2 years previous and your contribution liability will continue on this basis, until the business ceases.

 Contribution Year Income Tax figures used 2019 2019 2020 2020 2021 2020 2022 2020 2023 2021 2024 2022

 - If no estimates are provided you will be charged the maximum rate.

 - You will be sent a contribution card for the period to the end of the current quarter, when you start the business, and then further cards will be sent to you quarterly (each of these covering 13 weeks).
 The cards show the weekly contribution needed and the total amount due and you will need to return the card and payment to us within 15 days of the end of the quarter.